singularhum/dealsFeedCanada/README.md

     - [Cloud Firestore](https://firebase.google.com/docs/firestore) - A NoSQL database to keep track of the deals to determine which ones are new or need to be updated
     - [Cloud Scheduler](https://firebase.google.com/docs/functions/schedule-functions) - For running a scheduled cloud function in the background using Node.js
 - [Discord.js](https://discord.js.org) - For using the Discord API to send and edit messages
-- APIs from the sources (reddit & RFD) that return JSON.
-They are undocumented.
+- APIs from the sources (reddit & RFD) that return JSON

 ### Cost
 dealsFeed Canada Discord server is provided for free.
 There are no ads, affiliate links or any Discord features enabled that would generate money to me.